5 Things You Can Do on Election Day in Addition to Voting

 About the Author

-Kevin Hurtado is the Communications and Development Associate at Andrew Goodman Foundation.
+Kevin Hurtado is the Communications and Development Associate at The Andrew Goodman Foundation.
 He graduated from Ramapo College of New Jersey with a Bachelor’s in International Studies and a minor in Human Rights and Genocide.
 Previously, Kevin worked as an Executive Assistant and Office Manager at Newark Charter School Fund, a nonprofit dedicated to promoting educational equity in the city of Newark.